Itheum/explorer-dapp/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Known Issues

+If you see some build error in docket or other CICD services related to vite and `@rollup/rollup-linux-x64-gnu`... you will need to `git rm -r --cached ./package-lock.json` locally and make sure you dont commit `package-lock.json`